-All our bedrooms are named after people who are notable in the history of Parkend, or the pub itself.
+All the public bedrooms at the Fountain Inn are named after people who are notable in the history of Parkend, or the pub itself.

 Margaret Gunter holds a special place in the history of the Fountain Inn.
 She moved here, as Margaret Scott, when her parents took over as publicans in 1879.
 Her father died a few years later and, undoubtedly, she would have worked hard, helping her mother with jobs around the pub.